Upgrading the server components

 - %LOCALAPPDATA%\Red Gate\SQL Backup\Server Data (on Windows Vista, Windows 2008 and later) or

 - %USERPROFILE%\Local Settings\Application Data\Red Gate\SQL Backup\Server Data (on Windows XP and Windows 2003)

 When you start the GUI for the first time, you may be prompted to upgrade the activity cache.
-This will only happen if an activity cache from SQL Backup version 5, 6 or 7 is found on your computer.
+This will only happen if an activity cache from SQL Backup version 5 or greater is found on your computer.